isaiahnields/BusinessClassifier/README.md

 #### Business Name Columns

-The Business Name Columns widget is for specifying which columns in the data file contain the name of the business.
+The Business Name Columns widget is for specifying which columns of the data file contain the name of the business.
 If columns are to be combined, commas should be used to separate the column numbers.
 Note: column indexing begins at 0.

 #### Business Location Columns

-The Business Location Columns widget is for specifying which columns in the data file contain the location of the business.
+The Business Location Columns widget is for specifying which columns of the data file contain the location of the business.
 If columns are to be combined, commas should be used to separate the column numbers.
 Note: column indexing begins at 0.

 ### API Keys